precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-waveform.md

 ![Coupling data exchange with linear interpolation](images/docs/couple-your-code/couple-your-code-waveform/WaveformLinear.png)

 If the Dirichlet participant $$\mathcal{D}$$ calls `readBlockVectorData`, it samples the data from a time-dependent function $$c_\mathcal{D}(t)$$.
 This function is created from linear interpolation of the first and the last sample $$c_{\mathcal{D}0}$$ and $$c_{\mathcal{D}5}$$ created by the Neumann participant $$\mathcal{N}$$ in the current time window.
 This allows $$\mathcal{D}$$ to sample the coupling condition at arbitrary times $$t$$ inside the current time window.

+{% note %}
+As soon as time interpolation is used to obtain data for a `relativeReadTime` that does not refer to the end of the current window, the data from the end of the previous window might be used to compute the interpolated value.
+For the first time window, this means one should provide appropriate initial data, since otherwise preCICE will use zero-valued initial data.
+There are, however, situations where initial data is not necessarily needed.
+For example, if one uses zeroth order time interpolation without accessing the data value at the beginning of the time window.
+It is still recommended to always provide initial data, if available.
+See ["Step 7 - Data initialization"](couple-your-code-initializing-coupling-data.md) for details on data initialization.
+{% endnote %}

 ## Experimental API for waveform iteration